dobriakhQA/Collection-of-HTTP-requests-for-a-REST-API/README.md

 **GET Books API:** retrieves a list of all books in the BookStore

-**GET Books ISBN:** retrieves information about specific book in the BookStore by it ISBN
+**GET Books ISBN:** retrieves information about specific book in the BookStore by it ISBN.
+The ISBN is verified by a configured check that returns a validated value.

 ### POST